shruu3u/ja-fyp/README.md

 ---

 Thank you for checking out my project.
-Feel free to explore the code, run the notebooks, and watch the demonstration video.
+Feel free to explore the code, run the notebooks, and watch the demonstration video which is in the the `Website-Codes/` Folder